Tuesday, November 27, 2007

 The MRG once again outclassed their rival UPERG in their second meeting of the semester.
 On deck was Donald Mackenzie’s “Nuclear Missile Testing and the Social Construction of Accuracy.”

 The article represents an interesting case study demonstrating how uncertainty calculations for missiles became a chess piece in a political game where decidedly value-laden policy positions are justified in terms of technical arguments.
-For example, 1964 presidential candidate Barry Goldwater was a long-time skeptic of m
+For example, 1964 presidential candidate Barry Goldwater was a long-time skeptic of missiles, which have never been rigorously tested, and made arguments against their supposed accuracy an issue in his campaign.
+Mackenzie offers a variety of examples of how political factors drove efforts to establish the accuracy of the missiles.

 Many know of Mackenzie’s article for his “certainty trough.”
 Mackenzie’s point is that people who are intimately connected with knowledge production often are more unsure about their knowledge claims than those who indirectly rely on that knowledge.
 Further, in the case of missiles, those who were alienated by ICBMs (ie supporters of increased spending on bomber craft as a primary US deterrent like Goldwater) felt that the uncertainty was much greater.